statsccpr/exercise_tda_fall_2017/README.md

+# A Directory for Transparent Data Analaysis Exercises for Fall 2017

-# A skeleton directory to jumpstart an analysis project
+Built on a skeleton directory to jumpstart an analysis project
+* Look at the Git history of this file to see how it evolved
+* Hint, I just changed the title name, added this paragraph here
+* added some files

 # Setup